fred260571/twoKey/README.md

 My idea is to replace each pushbutton by 2 pushbuttons and 2 resistances

-In order to know if a key is pressed you digitally read the rows and with the result you know if 0, 1, or 2 keys are pressed `analogRead(rowPins[row]);`
+In order to know if a key is pressed you analogically read the rows and with the result you know if 0, 1, or 2 keys are pressed `analogRead(rowPins[row]);`

 Problem we have 1 millisecond delay for stability for each analogRead therefore 100 millisecond (0.1 second) delay for the entire loop